raymondcai/argocd-apps/README.md

 In app-of-apps.yaml, which is root app, it has source.path=apps, which shows child apps are in ./apps directory.

-In ./apps directory, which is child apps, each yaml defines its own resource path under source.path=manifests/nginx In ./manifests/nginx, it has the actual kubernetes manifests the deploy the actual application.
+In ./apps directory, which is child apps, each yaml defines its own resource path under source.path=manifests/nginx

+In ./manifests/nginx, it has the actual kubernetes manifests the deploy to actual application.

 The "App of Apps" pattern in Argo CD is a powerful approach to managing multiple applications (or environments) from a single root application.